Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 | 📁 | Open chart JSON in external editor |
 | 🎨 | Select icon pack |

-These functions were previously buried in the Open Chart dialog—now they're one click away.
+These functions were previously buried in the Open Chart dialog, or else they didn't exist, and now they're one click away.

 ---